the-turing-way/the-turing-way/book/website/foreword/cite.md

 >  The Turing Way Community.
 (2022).
 The Turing Way: A handbook for reproducible, ethical and collaborative research (1.0.2).
 Zenodo.
 DOI [10.5281/zenodo.3233853](https://zenodo.org/doi/10.5281/zenodo.3233853).

-Please visit the [DOI link](https://doi.org/10.5281/zenodo.3233853) though to get the most recent version - the one above is not automatically generated and may be out of date.
+Please visit the [DOI link](https://doi.org/10.5281/zenodo.3233853) to get the most recent version - the one above is not automatically generated and may be out of date.
 DOIs allow us to archive the repository and are useful for tracking the work in academic publications.

 You can also share the human-readable URL to a page in the book, for example, {ref}`definitions chapter in the Guide for Reproducible Research<rr-overview-definitions>`, but be aware that the project is under development and these links may change over time.
 You might want to include a [web archive link](http://web.archive.org), such as [an archived page for definitions chapter](https://web.archive.org/web/20191030093753/https://the-turing-way.netlify.com/reproducibility/03/definitions.html), to make sure that you do not end up with broken links everywhere!

-We really appreciate any references that you make to _The Turing Way_ project in your work, and we hope it is useful.
-If you have any questions please get in touch.

 ## Citing _The Turing Way_ Illustrations